etruong42/etruong42.github.com/_posts/2018-07-13-My-Art-to-Studying-Algorithms.md

  - [MIT](https://www.youtube.com/playlist?list=PLUl4u3cNGP61Oq3tWYp6V_F-5jb5L2iHb) - The amazing lectures I wish I had when I went into Computer Science.

- - [Stanford](https://www.coursera.org/learn/algorithms-part1) - Excellent at posing interesting, simple problems and then building up the complexity.
+ - [Stanford](https://www.coursera.org/learn/algorithms-part1) - Poses simple, fascinating problems and builds up the complexity.
+Keeps the material fresh and interesting with real-world applications.

  - [Princeton](https://www.coursera.org/specializations/algorithms) - Very rigorous explanations which are a little hard to follow.
 Save this one for last (if you do all three, which I recommend).